Lead The Change

 The Bard Case Study

-Bard’s program is one of the top MBA’s in the world that fully integrates a focus on mission-driven business and sustainability into a core MBA curriculum.
-Because of our central emphasis on the inseparability of sound business practice, sustainability, and social justice, our MBA students are able to explore in conversation, classes, and projects, the multi-faceted types of solutions that are required to do what is profitable by doing what is right for all stakeholders.
+Bard’s program is one of the top MBAs in the world that fully integrates a focus on mission-driven business and sustainability into a core MBA curriculum.
+Because of the central emphasis on the inseparability of sound business practice, sustainability, and social justice, our MBA students are able to explore in conversation, classes, and projects, the multi-faceted types of solutions that are required to do what is profitable by doing what is right for all stakeholders.

 The program also features a strong focus on collaboration and partnerships as the future of business.
 Bard students “win” when they need to, but the focus of sustainable business is on building businesses that are in business to solve social and environmental problems.